Audience

 Overview

-To search for forms across events and across accounts, specify your search criteria and click Submit to see the search results.
+To search for Forms (across events and even across accounts), specify your search criteria and click Submit to see the search results.

 In the results, click a record to edit that form.

-- Field is a data field selected from the drop-down list: Event Name, Form Name, Form Sub-Title, etc.
+- Select a data field from the drop-down list: Event Name, Form Name, Form Sub-Title, etc.

 - This can be useful if you have many events and a registrant requesting assistance can only give you the URL of the form they're completing.

-- Operator is the operator to determine how Certain will evaluate the text you place in the box to the right.
+- Operator: Choose an operator to determine how Certain will evaluate the text you place in the box to the right.

-- Search text is the text or numbers you would like to search on in the rightmost data entry field.
+- Text: Type the text or numbers you would like to search on in the rightmost data entry field.

 - To broaden your search, use % as a wildcard to return any number of characters.